alkhe/fluxette/README.md

 Why `fluxette`?
 (We used to have a list of buzzwords here.)

 `fluxette` means "little flux".
 That's exactly what it is, coming in at 2.8 kB, minified and gzipped.
 But as the great Master Yoda said, *size matters not*.
 The goal of `fluxette` is to make your React/Flux development experience as smooth as possible. `fluxette` has many recommended practices, but, in accordance with the philosophy of Unix, it does not enforce any "one true way". `fluxette` allows you to do things in many different ways, and is extremely modular and extensible.
 The codebase is very simple and robust; there is no black magic going on anywhere [(KISS)](https://en.wikipedia.org/wiki/KISS_principle).
 It only relies on the simple assumption that your stores are pure functions in the form of `(state, action) => state`.
-As a result, our dispatcher exists as [one very beautiful line](https://github.com/edge/fluxette/blob/master/src/flux.js#L17).
+As a result, our dispatcher exists as [one very beautiful line](https://github.com/edge/fluxette/blob/master/src/flux.js#L17). `fluxette` provides factories for elements of Flux that will cover 99% of your use cases, but you can always defer to writing a custom function if the need arises.
 This also makes migrating from other implementations in the family of functional Flux very easy (e.g. copy-paste from redux).

 `fluxette` also removes many of the headaches that you may have had with React and other flux implementations, such as Store dependencies (`waitFor`), superfluous `setState`s ("when did the state really change?" and "I'm not done dispatching yet!"), listening to finer and coarser-grained updates, [`Uncaught Error: Invariant Violation: Dispatch.dispatch(...)`](http://i.imgur.com/YnI9TIJ.jpg), and more.
 With two simple React class decorators, connecting your components with `fluxette` no longer requires complicated mixins.